Okay, so you’re human.

 That all shows up in your LinkedIn profile picture if you don’t put the time and effort into a great headshot.
 Get out of your PJs, get a haircut, and invest in a profile picture that communicates your expertise, personality and professionalism.

 Here are 5 reasons why you need a new LinkedIn picture.

 1. Your LinkedIn profile picture is a photo of you on vacation.
 And your family is cropped out of it.

 Nothing says “I didn’t invest any time or energy in my profile picture” like cropping an old group photo.
 Do you really look like the smart, energetic, and valuable professional that you are when you’re on vacation with your family?
 Facebook is a great venue to show off family vacation photos – on LinkedIn we want to know about the professional you.

 2. It’s a selfie.

-There is nothing wrong with a self-portrait – for centuries, artists have been using the self-portrait as a valuable means of expression.
+There is nothing wrong with a self-portrait – and during the height of the Pandemic, it was the best a lot of us can do.
 But when you take a selfie with your computer’s camera or you’re holding the camera phone out in front of you and your hand and arm are visible in the shot, we know that you didn’t put any effort, time, or thought into your photo.
-Selfies are funny on Instagram, but are definitely not appropriate for LinkedIn.
+Selfies are cool on Instagram, but not appropriate for LinkedIn.